Vectorface/whip/README.md

 ## List of Methods

-The individual methods are stored as integer constants on the `WhichIp` class.
+The individual methods are stored as integer constants on the `Whip` class.
 To combine methods, use the bitwise OR operator `|`.
 The current methods are:

-- `WhichIp::REMOTE_ADDR` - Uses the standard `$_SERVER['REMOTE_ADDR']`.
+- `Whip::REMOTE_ADDR` - Uses the standard `$_SERVER['REMOTE_ADDR']`.
-- `WhichIp::PROXY_HEADERS` - Uses any of the following values:
+- `Whip::PROXY_HEADERS` - Uses any of the following values:
     - `$_SERVER['HTTP_CLIENT_IP']`
     - `$_SERVER['HTTP_X_FORWARDED_FOR']`
     - `$_SERVER['HTTP_X_FORWARDED']`
     - `$_SERVER['HTTP_X_CLUSTER_CLIENT_IP']`
     - `$_SERVER['HTTP_FORWARDED_FOR']`
     - `$_SERVER['HTTP_FORWARDED']`
-- `WhichIp::CLOUDFLARE_HEADERS` - Uses the CloudFlare provided HTTP header
+- `Whip::CLOUDFLARE_HEADERS` - Uses the CloudFlare provided HTTP header
   "CF-Connecting-IP".
-- `WhichIp::INCAPSULA_HEADERS` - Use the Incapsula provided HTTP header
+- `Whip::INCAPSULA_HEADERS` - Use the Incapsula provided HTTP header
   "Incap-Client-IP".
-- `WhichIp::CUSTOM_HEADERS` - Uses a custom list of HTTP headers passed into `WhichIp::addCustomHeader`.
+- `Whip::CUSTOM_HEADERS` - Uses a custom list of HTTP headers passed into `Whip::addCustomHeader`.

 ## Using a Custom Header